WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ## Miscellaneous Guides

+### Making your own DNS
+Depreciated, I recommend installing the WhySooooFurious DNS Blocker now

+#### Part [1/5] Making your DNS
+1. Go to this [website](https://shorturl.at/hfr4V) and make your own account
+2. Go to the Denylist tab and add the following domains:

+   vpp.itunes.apple.com

+   appattest.apple.com

+   certs.apple.com

+   crl.apple.com

+   valid.apple.com

+   ocsp2.apple.com

+   ocsp.apple.com

+3. Go to the Allowlist tab and add the following domains:

+   app.localhost.direct

+   register.appattest.apple.com

+4. Go into the Privcy tab and click on the cross next to the NextDNS Ads and Trackers

+5. Continue onto [Part 2](#part-22-installing-the-dns) to finish the DNS installation

+### Part [2/2] Installing the DNS
+1. Go to the Setup tab, find and click on the hyperlinked apple.nextdns.io which should redirect you to the NextDNS Profile website
+2. Select the profile you edited
+3. Click on More Options
+4. Then Enable the Trust NextDNS Root CA and Bootstrap IPs toggle
+5. Click on Download, and the profile should be imported into settings automatically
+6. Now, open settings and go to General > VPN & Device Management and install the downloaded profile
+7. The DNS should now automatically be enabled, Do not change the DNS settings to automatic otherwise your apps will get revoked!
+8. Now, go back and then go to General > About > Certificate Trust Settings
+9. Enable Full Trust for the NextDNS Root Certificate, if Full Trust does not show you cannot use VPNs at all
+10. Continue onto [Part 2](#part-35-installing-esign) of the main guide if you want to install ESign

 ### Using a VPN
 So you want to use a VPN with the DNS blocker, follow the steps below and you should be able to use your VPN normally and on-demand, I still do not recommend using a VPN with the DNS, You should know how to configure your VPN's DNS server yourself as there are different steps for each VPN app.